foolmarks/modelsdk_accelmode/README.md

 * .gitignore - list of files to exclude from versioning.
 * start.py, stop.py - start & stop SDk docker.
-* commands.txt - list of commands used during the flow (just for easy copy & paste)
 * config.py - configurations and common functions.
 * run_onnx.py - execute the floating-point ONNX model, write predictions to PNG files.
 * run_modelsdk.py - quantize, evaluate the quantized model and write predictions to PNG files, compile.